stefanpetschinka/ai-citation-readiness-framework/README.md

 | 51–75 | **Citable** | AI systems can identify and cite the entity, but consistency and verifiability gaps remain. |
 | 76–100 | **Answer-Ready** | AI systems can understand, cite and recommend the entity with confidence. |

-Most organizations that have never addressed their entity signals score below 40.

 The goal of AEO implementation is not a perfect score.
 It is a score high enough that AI systems consistently choose your entity over a competitor they can understand more clearly.

 ---